camunda/camunda-docs/versioned_docs/version-8.1/components/best-practices/development/routing-events-to-processes.md

   - BPMN Message Event
   - BPMN Signal Event
   - BPMN Timer Event
+description: "To start a new process instance or to route a message to a running instance, choose the appropriate technology option to do so, like using the existing API."
 ---

 To start a new process instance or to route a message to an already running instance, you have to choose the appropriate technology option to do so, like using the existing API or using customized possibilities including SOAP, AMQP, or Kafka.
 Leverage the possibilities of the universe of your runtime (like Java or Node.js) and the frameworks of your choice to support the technologies or protocols you need.